The shoulds. Whether you realize it or not, they’re holding you down and requiring you to keep up in a way that steers off your own track.

 Should be further in my career

-This is a mindset that affects every one in every decade of their life.
-We want the better title.
-The bigger office.
-The higher paying salary.
-And late at night when we're staring at the ceiling thinking about the how, the why, the when of it all, it's because we're bogged down (and kept up) by the idea that we should have had X experience and X success at this point.
+This is a mindset that affects everyone in every decade of their life.
+We want a better title.
+A bigger office.
+A higher-paying salary.
+And late at night when we’re staring at the ceiling thinking about the how, the why, the when of it all, it’s because we’re bogged down (and kept up) by the idea that we should have had X experience and X success at this point.

 Should have thought of that first